$74 Find Cheap Flights from Kansas City to California

 The average price of all round-trip flights from Kansas City to California clicked on KAYAK for each day over the last 12 months.

-When flying from Kansas City to California, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Kansas City, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+When flying from Kansas City to California, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
+For your return to Kansas City, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Kansas City to California?